Lukas-Netz/se-rwth.github.io/_pages/projects.md

 development process to be able to provide a useful solution.

-The MaCoCo project is funded by the RWTH Aachen University and jointly realized by the chairs of Controlling and Software Engineering.
+The MaCoCo project is funded by the RWTH Aachen University and jointly realized by the two Chairs of Management Accounting and Software Engineering.

 #### Selected publications